 • Process for permitted changes: Apply through HRD Korea (한국산업인력공단).
 The employer change is managed by the EPS system, not directly at the immigration office

-• Sector restriction: E-9 workers also cannot freely change sectors.
+• Sector restriction: workers also cannot freely change sectors.
 A worker hired for agriculture cannot move to manufacturing without going through the EPS re-matching process

-Working for an unapproved employer on E-9 is one of the most serious immigration violations for EPS workers and can result in deportation and a multi-year ban.
+Working for an unapproved employer on is one of the most serious immigration violations for EPS workers and can result in deportation and a multi-year ban.

-H-2 holders have the greatest employer flexibility among work visas:
+holders have the greatest employer flexibility among work visas:

 • Change employers freely within permitted occupations — no pre-approval required